arrowtype/recursive/docs/code-ligatures--planning/README.md

 | -------- | -------------------------------------------- | -------------------------- |
 | - [ ]    | hyphen_space_braceleft_space_braceright.code | markdown to-do, incomplete |
 | - [x]    | hyphen_space_braceleft_x_braceright.code     | markdown to-do, complete   |

+### _Priority "Probably don't do"_

+These are things to consider adding in the far future, maybe, but probably not.

 #### keywords